 Epistemologically, we have to deal with the question of distinction very carefully.
 When does "bookcase" mean a shelf full of books and when does it mean just the shelf?
 When is a car a car?
 When is it a collection of parts?
 A building is a good example, the way that we can easily think of the idea of rooms, doors, windows, and floors and, at the same time, conceive of a building as a whole.
 The dual distinction of a thing of parts and a thing in whole does not wreck our world with buildings, or any large structure.
 Smaller structures, like cars, are often divided less.
 We conceive of a doors, of motors.
 We think of parts that can be put in, taken out.

 But it seems that life is somehow protected.
 People, too, are a collection of parts.
 Animals the same.
-With the exception of maybe plants and the ability to think of a tree with leaves, for instance, we tend to try and think of that person as THAT person, entirely, a thing in whole.
+We tend to try and think of that person as THAT person, entirely, a thing in whole.
 This person has internal organs that are removable, limbs that could be cut up, cells that are themelves made up of smaller parts.
 That person will have even clothes that can be removed, hair that can change.
 Yet, with all of this, we give that person a name, say "Thomas" and we think of Thomas as somehow rise above these parts, a constituted whole, a bridge to something more.

 And say Thomas loses his arm, or worse, his mind.
 And somehow, even then, we are trying to call that person Thomas, though we can physically demonstrate a difference.
 Mentally, as well.